Feyerabend/ABC80/abc802/CPM.md

 Or the alternative use: as a 64 KB CP/M machine.
 Further enhancing the lineup was the ABC 806, which featured 160 KB of RAM, with 128 KB allocated as a RAM disk.
 Also with enhanced graphics.
-All of these were in fact based on the Data Board 4680 bus.
+All of these computers were in fact based on the Data Board 4680 bus.

-Data board 4680 represented more of a niche approach to microcomputer design, focusing on specific industrial and computing needs rather than aiming for broad consumer appeal.
-Its influence was felt in specialized applications but did not have the same widespread impact as the S-100.
+But Data board 4680 represented more of a niche approach to microcomputer design, focusing on specific industrial and computing needs rather than aiming for broad consumer appeal.
+Its influence was felt in specialized applications but obviously did not have the same widespread impact as the S-100.

 Data Board 4680 was employed in embedded control applications.
 This could include industrial automation, where precise timing and